KaiwenLi2007/python_quiz_app/SPEC.md

 ]
 }

-(Agent: assume there are more questions in the real file, just use this structure!)
+(Assume there are more questions in the real file, just use this structure!)

 B. The User Data (users.dat)
 This file should look like gibberish to a human (use pickle).
 Also, hash the passwords with hashlib (like SHA-256) so they are actually safe.
 It needs to track: